VWCE vs IWDA 2026 — 10y Returns, TER, IKE Setup (Honest Pick)

 Polish Tax Treatment — Identical for Both ETFs

-Both VWCE and IWDA use Irish domicile (UCITS structure), so Polish tax treatment is identical:
+Both VWCE and IWDA use Irish UCITS domicile, so Polish tax treatment matches:

 • Capital gains tax: 19% on realized gains when you sell (Belka tax)

-• Dividend tax: None (both are accumulating — dividends reinvested internally)
+• Dividend tax: None (both accumulating — dividends reinvested internally)

 • Annual wealth tax: None in Poland

-• Foreign account declaration: Required if broker is foreign, but automatic with Polish brokers (XTB, mBank)
+• Foreign account declaration: Required if broker is foreign; automatic with Polish brokers (XTB, mBank, Bossa)

 • US dividend withholding: 15% (Ireland-US tax treaty) — paid by the fund, not by you